 There are no universal answers in design.
 There is almost always some tweak or feature that offers a better result.
-With this in mind, the following will not solve all problems in fluid power, but they could provide the data necessary to find a root cause that could lead to a tweak or feature you didn't think about.
+With this in mind, the following will not solve all problems in fluid power, but could provide the data necessary to find a root cause—leading to a tweak or feature you didn't think about before.

 With fluid power making up a large part of manufacturing lines, a little bit of data can go a long way.

-Before looking into products, it is important to understand your own system specifications.
-Where are hubs or locations that if data was provided would streamline maintenance and troubleshooting?
+Before looking into products, it is crucial to understand your system specifications.
+Are there hubs or locations where data could streamline maintenance and troubleshooting?

-A company with a great deal of experience and eyes on the factory of the future, Bosch Rexroth has been working on making hydraulics smarter for years.
-One product, Sytronix is a series of variable-speed pump drives.
-These drives, combined with electric motors, hydraulic pumps, and frequency converters can reduce energy consumption by continuously adjusting motor speeds to match the machine's requirements.
+In the hydraulics sector, Bosch Rexroth has Sytronix, a series of variable-speed pump drives.
+Combined with electric motors, hydraulic pumps, and frequency converters, these drives can reduce energy consumption by continuously adjusting motor speeds to match the machine's requirements.

+Figure 1.
 The Sytronix drive models SvP, DFEn, DRn, and FcP capabilities.
-Image used courtesy of Bosch Rexroth.
+Image used courtesy of Bosch Rexroth

-This table shows the Sytronix drives capabilities in a quick way to determine if a model would fit your application.
-Some hydraulics are being matched to the same type of servo motors that can be found in electromechanical solutions.
-This pairing is giving hydraulics new features, precision, and control not traditionally associate with fluid power.
+Figure 1 shows the Sytronix drive's capabilities to determine if a model would fit your application.
+Some hydraulics are matched to the same type of servo motors found in electromechanical solutions.
+This pairing gives hydraulics new features, precision, and control not traditionally associated with fluid power.

-The flow capacity of the system results from the speed of the electric motor and the setting of the pump.
-During ongoing operation, the machine control transfers the pressure/flow command values to the controller.
-The system pressure is measured by a pressure sensor and sent to the controller.
-On the basis of the control deviation, the integrated PID controller calculates the required motor speed and adjusts it according to the existing system requirements for flow and pressure.
+The system's flow capacity results from the speed of the electric motor and the setting of the pump.
+A pressure sensor measures the system pressure and sends it to the controller.
+The machine control transfers the pressure or flow command values to the controller during ongoing operation.
+On the basis of the control deviation, an integrated PID controller can calculate the required motor speed and adjust it according to the existing system requirements for flow and pressure.

-Apps are also a good way to keep equipment data at the employee's fingertips.
-Products such as SensoNODE can be an easy way to access data to monitor a system.
-Five, low power sensors monitor pressure, humidity, and temperature.
+Applications can also keep equipment data at the employee's fingertips.
+Products such as SensoNODE can access data to monitor a system.
+Five low-power sensors monitor pressure, humidity, and temperature.
 This information can be sent directly to the user's smartphone.

+Figure 2.
 SensoNODE wireless sensors with mobile software for condition monitoring.
-Image used courtesy of Parker Hannifin.
+Image used courtesy of Parker Hannifin

-The app that works with the hardware is designed to trend, assess, and monitor machine health.
+The app is designed to trend, assess, and monitor machine health.
 Continuous monitoring can improve preventative maintenance to help extend machine life.
 Predicting failure before it occurs eliminates costly downtime and reduces unnecessary maintenance routines.

-Some large systems might be too much for smart pumps and valves.
-It is important to know where the value is but also, when the task is too great or complex.
-Additionally, asking workers to help track data or fill out more forms, device history, etc. may be too much for their workload.
-Additional tasks may yield hastily filled out forms, or inaccurate data.
+Some large systems might be too extensive for smart pumps and valves.
+It is important to know where the value is, but also when the task is too complex.
+Additionally, asking workers to help track data or fill out more forms, device history, etc., might be too much for their workload.
+Additional tasks may yield hastily filled out forms or inaccurate data.

 Companies such as Swagelok offer onsite evaluations.
-Seeking outside help can alleviate pressure from workers and yield different data, forms, and reports for workers, managers, and C-level executives that may communicate more authentically.
+Seeking outside help can alleviate pressure from workers and yield better data, forms, and reports for workers, managers, and C-level executives.

-These third-party evaluation services could be valuable to establish a baseline of a system's health, gain access to years of experience that might be difficult to create in-house, and offer a new perspective on how to achieve production goals.
+These third-party evaluation services could be valuable to establish a baseline of a system's health, gain access to years of experience that might be difficult to create in-house, or offer a new perspective on achieving production goals.

-This is a brief list, but it serves as an example of what types of solutions are available.
-If you aren't sure where to even start, evaluation services offer outside expertise that could save time and money compared to testing blindly or researching it alone.
+This is a brief list, but it serves as an example of what solutions are available.
+If you aren't sure where to start, evaluation services offer outside expertise that could save time and money compared to testing blindly or researching it alone.

-Monitoring can help obtain data to help find problems, present evidence of ROI for more smart and connected technologies, reduce maintenance, document equipment history, or even save time while increasing fidelity as workers may not have to walk around the shop looking at gages.
+Monitoring can obtain data to help find problems, present evidence of ROI for more smart and connected technologies, reduce maintenance, document equipment history, or save time (i.e., workers may not have to walk around the shop looking at gauges).

-If you already know the value proposition and can invest in it, smart drives that can combine the energy density of fluid power and the precision and control of electromechanical motors provides the next generation of fluid power.
+If you already know the value proposition and can invest in it, smart drives that combine the energy density of fluid power and the precision and control of electromechanical motors provide the next generation of fluid power.